Kelikan

-Kelikan (كليكان, also Romanized as Kelīkān; also known as Kolahkān) is a village in Harazpey-ye Jonubi Rural District, in the Central District of Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 394, in 101 families.
+Kelikan (كليكان) (Note: Also romanized as Kelīkān; also known as Kolahkān) is a village in Harazpey-ye Jonubi Rural District of the Central District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 394 in 101 households.
+The following census in 2011 counted 431 people in 130 households.
+The 2016 census measured the population of the village as 515 people in 165 households.